MathiasWP/blog/posts/3-tips-for-upgrading-the-performance-of-your-svelte-stores/index.md

 </a>
 ```

-Note that this optimiation will in most cases only apply if the derived value is a [primitive value](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), so i would advice only using it if you have state that is frequently updated.
+Note that this optimiation will in most cases only apply if the derived value is a [primitive value](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), because the store does a strict equality check on the previous and new value.

 ## 3: Update state in batches

-Svelte does the following when you update a value in a store:
+Svelte does the following when you update a store:

 1. Run the store update method
 2. Set value returned from the update method as the new store value